-It never seemed to me like an obvious course of action, but I knew that I wanted to make a living doing the only thing that I’m good at: finding visual metaphors in everyday situations and articulating their meaning to the best of my ability.
+It never seemed to me like an obvious course of action, but I knew for sure that I wanted to spend the rest of my life doing the only thing that I’m good at: finding visual metaphors in everyday situations and articulating their meaning to the best of my ability.
 I’ve been given an insatiable curiosity for visual symbolism and the creative imperative to put into words whatever my eyes cannot see.
-For me, what I do is take photographs intuitively and write about them.
-For the highbrow art experts, what I do is heresy.
-For normal people, some of my pictures are cool and some of my poems are fun to read.
+That’s my mission.
+What you’ll find on this website is nothing but a sketch of my path to accomplishing it.

 But there is also an audience for honest and spontaneous forms of expression, and I know that there are people in this world who resonate with my way of doing things and with my way of thinking.
 Maybe you are one of them.

-The reason I bring this up is because this page is titled “Art.
+The reason I bring this up is the reason why this page is titled “Art.
 Not Artist”.
 I value art and I have an artistic sensitivity, some people label my work as art for lack of a better word, and sometimes I do the same.
 However, I don’t consider myself an artist, at least not by the conventional postmodern definition that rules the current discourse.
-Feel free to call me whatever you want.
-I don’t mind.
-What I truly care about is that you appreciate my work for what it is.
+Earlier I mentioned that these days “anything can mean anything”, which also means that nothing means anything anymore.
+I am beyond caring about labels.
+What I truly care about is that you appreciate what I have to offer.

 Now you know a thing or two about me.
 Hopefully I will have the fortune to hear about you one day.
 I hope that you find some value in my work; if not, I hope that you share it with someone who might; and if not, then I hope that you find such value eventually.
 Somewhere, somebody, some day, will produce a photograph or a piece of writing that will touch your soul.